IlaiPingle/IlaiPingle/README.md

 ### 👨‍💻 About Me
 Computer Science B.Sc. student at Bar-Ilan University.
-Hands-on with C/C++, Java, Python, and JavaScript—into backend, full-stack, and systems programming.
+Hands-on with C/C++, Java, Python, and JavaScript-into backend, full-stack, and systems programming.
 Fast learner, team player, and detail-oriented; open to student software roles.

 ---